The title of Article 23 is “Boules thrown contrary to the rules”. Here is the complete text of Article 23.

 So what, exactly, is a “boule thrown contrary to the rules”?

-There was an example in the 2008 revision of the rules— a boule thrown from a circle “other than the one from which the jack was thrown”.
-At that time players were still drawing circles on the ground, and it was easy to mistakenly throw from the wrong circle.
-But just about the same time, plastic circles started to come into general use.
-The example immediately became obsolete, and it was removed in the next revision of the rules.
+The 2008 version of the FIPJP rules included an example of a “boule thrown contrary to the rules”— a boule thrown from a circle “other than the one from which the jack was thrown”.
+In 2008 players were still drawing circles on the ground, and it was easy to throw from the wrong circle by mistake.
+But in 2008 plastic throwing circles were also quickly coming into widespread general use.
+The example became obsolete almost immediately and disappeared in the 2010 version of the rules.

 So… the rules provide us with no examples.
 Let’s try to develop our own list of examples.
 We will look at other rules about how boules should (and should not) be thrown, and imagine how each of those rules might be violated.